veeral-patel/knowledge-base/docs/Corporate Security/active-directory.md

   2 trees - `flexport.com` and `foobar.com`
 - Flexport can then combine `flexport.com` and `foobar.com` into a forest - so 1
   central group can administer both, the trees share a schema, etc

+## Physical AD Layout

+- can replicate your domain controllers (DCs)
+- can select domain controllers to store global catalogs
+- guideline - have a DC at each branch office with >= 50 people to speed up authentication requests
+- have a DC at any office with applications running which require AD authentication